prosperiti/state-of-regulation-building-construction/README.md

 # Repository for the State of Regulation Report 2023

 ## About State of Regulation Report
 This report presents an inter-state comparison of restrictions on constructing industrial buildings and the cost of such restrictions.
 The report considers four building standards—ground coverage, setbacks, parking, and floor space index—across 10 states.
-States are then ranked on building restrictiveness for factories of different sizes based on these four standards.
+States are then ranked on building restrictiveness for factories of different sizes based on average land lost to these four standards.
 In addition, the report also estimates the unit-level opportunity cost of these standards in terms of the rupee value of land lost and the number of jobs lost.

 ## Constituents of the repository
 This repository stores the source material for the report and three datasets.